onboard-data/client-py/README.md

 You'll need an API key or existing account in order to use this client.
 If you don't have one and would like to start prototyping against an example building please [request a key here](https://www.onboarddata.io/apirequest).

+Once you have a key, data access is explicitly granted by attaching one or more 'scopes' to the key.
+Our endpoints are grouped by scope on the [swagger documentation](https://api.onboarddata.io/doc/) viewer.

 ## Client usage example

 First, you'll need to install the client (requires Python >= 3.6 )